 Further, read our detailed article, and take our interactive quiz.

-Lateral (side) view of the skull
+Lateral (side) view

 The lateral aspect of the skull can be divided into three regions: